skift-org/skift/manual/00-meta/building.md

 This command will build all the components of the operating system and generate an ISO bootable in QEMU or VirtualBox.

-> The compatibility with virtual box is not guaranteed, as we use QEMU primarly for debuging and testing the system.
+> The compatibility with virtual box is not guaranteed, as we use QEMU primarly for debugging and testing the system.

 ### 4. Running in a virtual machine